Prehistoric - Nature set the state, as glaciers cut through Wisconsin

 By 1945, more than 1,500 cheese factories in Wisconsin produced about 515 million pounds of cheese a year.

 Today - Approximately 11,000 dairy farms with over 1.27 million cows

-Today, approximately 11,000 dairy farms, with over 1.27 million cows producing an average of 21,436 pounds of milk each per year, continue the reputation for quality milk from Wisconsin.
-Cheesemakers use approximately 90 percent of this milk to produce cheese at 145 plants.
+Today, approximately 11,000 dairy farms, with over 1.27 million cows each producing an average of 21,436 pounds of milk per year, continue the reputation for quality milk from Wisconsin.
+Cheesemakers use approximately 90 percent of this milk to produce cheese at 126 plants.

 Wisconsin has more skilled and licensed cheesemakers than any other state.
 These cheesemakers must complete rigorous studies in dairy science and cheesemaking before they can be licensed.
 They also may serve as an apprentice under a licensed cheesemaker.
 Additionally, Wisconsin is the only state to offer a Master Cheesemaker program, patterned on the rigorous standards of similar programs in Europe.

-These fine craftsmen produce over 2.7 billion pounds of cheese each year, over 25 percent of all domestic cheese.
+These fine craftsmen produce nearly 2.8 billion pounds of cheese each year, over 25 percent of all domestic cheese.
 These quantities continue to grow to meet the nation’s demand for quality and variety of cheese from Wisconsin, America's Dairyland.